chapmanb/bcbio.variation/README.md

 preparation and analysis:

 - Create a BAM file compatible with GATK.
-This converts coordinates between hg19 and GRCh37 for human samples, reorders chromosomes relative to the input file and adds run group information with a defined sample name:
+This converts coordinates between hg19 and GRCh37 for human samples if needed, reorders chromosomes relative to the input file and adds run group information with a defined sample name:

         $ lein variant-reorder your_file.bam /path/to/GRCh37.fa SampleName

 - Provide a summary CSV file of call information for a VCF file, including mappings back to an original set of pairwise analyses:

         $ lein variant-utils callsummary variants.vcf original-combined-config.yaml

 - Convert an Illumina directory of variant calls into a single, cleaned VCF:

         $ lein variant-utils illumina /path/to/IlluminaDir sample-name GRCh37.fa hg19.fa

 ## Contributors